• 9 mins read

 The algorithm includes:

-• Definition of Software Product Modules whose failure will lead to complete failure or impossibility to use business functionality i.e. are critical.
+3. Critical Module Identification.
+Definition of Software Product Modules whose failure will lead to complete failure or impossibility to use business functionality i.e. are critical:

-On the basis of the received information, the decision on the modules and elements of the Software Product requiring duplication to increase fault tolerance and reliability is made and agreed upon.
-In addition, changes and adjustments are made to the Software Product architecture, development, and testing methods and tools.
+In addition, changes and adjustments are made (if necessary) to the Software Product architecture, development, and testing methods and tools.

 Component 2 - Duplication